cloudControl/documentation/Add-on Documentation/Data Processing/RabbitMQBigwig.md

 ## Provisioning the add-on

-You can attach RabbitMQ Bigwig to a cloudControl application via the CLI:
+You can attach RabbitMQ Bigwig to a dotCloud application via the CLI:

 <div class="callout">
 You can find a list of all plans available <a href="http://www.cloudcontrol.com/add-ons/rabbitmq-bigwig">here</a>.